nwisbeta/github.io/index.md

 FHIR is published as a Standard for Trial Use (STU).
 The NWIS test server is supporting STU3.

+## Contact

+Email nhswales.tech@wales.nhs.uk, subject line 'HAPI server API', to discuss using these APIs in an application.

 {% include links.html %}